AnitaOwen/portfolio-project/README.md

 2. Open the index.html file in a web browser.

 ### Usage
+Feel free to explore, laugh, and discover useless facts with the [Joke & Fact Explorer App](https://anitaowen.github.io/portfolio-project/)!

 - Click on the ``Random Joke`` or ``Random Programming Joke`` button to get a quick laugh.
 - Explore category-specific jokes using the provided options.
 - Use the keyword search to find jokes related to specific topics.